lovef/git-utils/README.md

 ### git help

-To use `git help` you need to compile the docs with `./gradlew asciidoctor` and copy them from `build/docs/html5/` to the appropriate folder.
+To use `git help` on Windows git you need to compile the docs with `./gradlew asciidoctor` and copy them from `build/docs/html5/` to the appropriate folder.
 On Git for Windows it is in `/mingw64/share/doc/git-doc/`.

+`git help` with man pages is not setup at this time.

 ## Test